-Breakfast with Santa, enjoy the make-it and take-it ornaments for kids, carriage rides, candy cane hunt, view mini-Christmas trees and a taste and buy at the chocolate fair.
-The parade beginning at 3 p.m. features Christmas themed floats, marching bands and Santa.
-Tens of thousands of lights make Veteran’s Park downtown Galva a must to drive and see.
+Start the day off at 9am with having breakfast with Santa, make-it and take-it ornaments for kids, edible Christmas ornaments for wildlife, train and carriage rides, candy cane hunt, viewing mini Christmas trees, and a chocolate fair.
+Parade features floats, marching bands, and Santa.
+Dusk falls and tens of thousands of lights light up the decorations at Veteran’s Park downtown Galva.
 Enjoy the Galva Arts Council entertainment in the evening.
-Hours: 10am to 8pm.

-4th of July Celebration events includes: Freedom Run a 5K Run/Walk and Kids Fun Run; a Gospel Show; a Parade; Free Concert at the City Park and much more.
+4th of July Celebration events includes: Freedom Run a 5K Run/Walk and Kids Fun Run; a gospel show; a parade; free concert at the City Park and much more.
 Capping off the Freedom Fest is one of the largest fireworks display in Southern Illinois.

 Six Flags Great America Fright Fest

 It's Thrills by Day, Chills by Night at Fright Fest Presented by Snickers®.
 Six Flags Great America will be totally transformed into a Halloween playground, Fridays - Sundays.
 Have a ghoulish good time with hair-raising shows, electrifying street entertainment and thrilling haunted houses.
 Plus, experience all the rides in the dark.
 There will also be a special trick-or-treat trail just for kids.

 33rd Annual Pilot Club Holiday Home Walk & Tea Tour

 Join us for glittering lights and trees and enchanting displays.
 Tour the beautifully (holiday) decorated homes.
 Tickets are $15 in advance and can be purchased at County Market, Family Gardens or from any Pilot Club member.
 Tea is being served at Knollwood Retirement Village.